-Rank Math by default includes the following rules to the robots.txt file.
+Rank Math, by default, includes the following rules in the robots.txt file.
 If you ever happen to remove these rules from your robots.txt but later want to include them, you can copy-paste the following rules.
 Make sure to replace yoursite.com with your domain name.

 User-agent: * Disallow: /wp-admin/ Allow: /wp-admin/admin-ajax.php Sitemap: yoursite.com/sitemap_index.xml

-In order to edit your robots.txt file, go to Rank Math > General Settings > Edit .robots.txt.
-If this section is not available on your website, then ensure that you’ve switched to the Advanced Mode in Rank Math.
+To edit your robots.txt file, go to Rank Math > General Settings > Edit .robots.txt.
+If this section is unavailable on your website, then ensure that you’ve switched to the Advanced Mode in Rank Math.